particle-iot/uber-library-example/README.md

 }
 ```

-2. Call the bash function like this:
+### 2. Call the function

 ```bash
 create_spark_library this-is-my-library-name
 ```

+- Replace `this-is-my-library-name` with the actual lib name.

-3. Edit the spark.json and add firmware code.
-Use this repo as your guide to good library conventions.
+### 3. Edit the spark.json firmware .h and .cpp files

+- Use this repo as your guide to good library conventions.

+### 4. Validate and publish via the Spark IDE

-4. To validate, import, and publish the library, jump into the IDE and click the "Add Library" button.
+To validate, import, and publish the library, jump into the IDE and click the "Add Library" button.

+## Getting Support

+- Check out the [libraries category on the Spark community site](https://community.spark.io/category/libraries) and post a thread there!
+- To file a bug; create a GitHub issue on this repo.
+Be sure to include details about how to replicate it.

 ## Table of Contents